m-lamonaca/programming-notes/.NET/C#/C#.md

     public static type Field = value;    // static (non-instance) public field  w/ initializer

     // runs before instance's constructor
-    private type Field = value;    // private instance field w/ initializer
+    private type _field = value;    // private instance field w/ initializer

     private type _field;  // private instance field, initialized by consturctor

     // static constructor, not called explicitly, has no arguments
-    // triggered by one of two events, whichever occurs first: creating an instance, or accessing any staticmember of the class.
+    // triggered by one of two events, whichever occurs first: creating an instance, or accessing any static member of the class.
-    // since its static and takes no arguments there can be at most one for each class static Class(){
+    // since it's static and takes no arguments there can be at most one for each class static Class() {
         // place to init static fields
     }

+    public Class() { /* ... */}  // parameterless constructor

     // class constructor
     public Class(type parameter) {